-- An industrial psychologist able to read others so clearly he believed in ESP, Clifton wrote science fiction fables openly aimed at isolated prodigies.
-He's an amateurish writer, but he pioneered discussion of all the key issues--how to live with severe gifts, what to hide, what to reveal, how to work, how to find others like yourself.
+- Clifton was an industrial psychologist able to read others so clearly he believed in ESP; he wrote science fiction fables openly aimed at isolated prodigies.
+He's an amateurish writer, but his stories pioneered discussion of all the key issues--how to live with severe gifts, what to hide, what to reveal, how to work, how to find others like yourself.

 - + Conford, Ellen: And This is Laura

 - Shadowed by her more conventionally gifted siblings, Laura develops a strange psychic gift.
-Good portrait of a whole family of gifteds, where most books focus on a lone prodigy (statistically the most common, but so?)
-A more pedestrian group portrait than Madeline L'Engle's saga of the Murrys or Dodie Smith's I Capture the Castle, (or portraits of the Mitfords or the Durrells or Bachs) but still good on its own terms.
+Good portrait of a whole family of diverse gifteds, where most books focus on a lone prodigy (statistically the most common family pattern, but so?)
+A more pedestrian group portrait than Madeline L'Engle's saga of the Murrys or Dodie Smith's I Capture the Castle, (or portraits of the Mitfords or the Durrells or Bachs) but quite good on its own terms.

 - + Dahl, Roald: Matilda.

 - A shy math prodigy sets out to save her beloved teacher from a fascist principal.
-When I say fascist I do mean fascist... as in deathcamps.
-An unrealistic fable, but not so exaggerated that most prodigies won't recognize these adults.
+When I say fascist I mean fascist... as in deathcamps.
+An unrealistic fable, but not so exaggerated that most prodigies won't recognize these adults (sigh!)

 - + Dean, Pamela:

 - + Tam Lin: an urban (and urbane) fantasy based on the ancient Scots ballad, Tam Lin's set in a modern college among highly gifted characters; it's as much about the seductive power of art and intellectuality as about magic or myth.
-Read what these characters read, and you'll have a free Ivy League education!
+Read what these characters read, and you win a free Ivy League education!

 - + Juniper, Gentian and Rosemary is also based on an ancient ballad.
 Sisters Juniper, Gentian and Rosemary are precocious, autonomous and trusted by their academic parents.
 Enter an inhumanly brilliant trickster...